Skip to main content

 • on the geoattribute fieldset:

-• add georeference on the map
+• add a georeference

-• edit the georeference (move point, edit line or polygon)
+• edit the georeference

 • delete the georeference